 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom to Express Normal Behaviour.
-In this section you will learn about this freedom and how you can make sure your mice are free to express their normal behaviour.
+In this section you will learn about this freedom and how you can make sure your mice receive the exercise and enrichment they need to be free to express their normal behaviour.

 Mice are active, intelligent animals that require exercise and mental stimulation for optimal health.